What is Sensex?

-It is a portmanteau of two terms- Sensitive and Index and was coined by Deepak Mohoni, a stock market expert.
-Sensex was meant to denote the most popular market index of 30 companies listed under Bombay Stock Exchange.
 The component companies listed in this index today are some of the biggest companies in this country with the most actively traded stocks.

 Companies included under it are selected by S&P BSE Index Committee based on the following five criteria –

+Ever since opening up in the 1990s, it has witnessed rapid growth, especially post-2000.
+For instance, in 2002, information technology companies helped the index cross the 6000 mark for the first time.
 This growth curve can be owed to a rapid increase in India’s Gross Domestic Product (GDP), since the turn of this century.

-Some of the companies under this index include Axis Bank, Asian Paints, Bajaj Finance, Bharti Airtel, Coal India, HCL Technologies, Hindustan Unilever, ICICI Bank, IndusInd Bank, Tata Consultancy Services, Larsen &Toubro, etc.
+Some of the companies under this index include Axis Bank, Asian Paints, Bajaj Finance, Bharti Airtel, Coal India, HCL Technologies, Hindustan Unilever, ICICI Bank, IndusInd Bank, Tata Consultancy Services, Larsen & Toubro, etc.

 BSE modifies Sensex share composition from time to time to ensure that it reflects the current conditions of the stock market.
-At first, the index was calculated based on weighted methodology of market capitalisation.
-However, since 2003, this calculation method was reformed and now integrates a free-float capitalisation method.
+At first, the index was calculated based on a weighted methodology of market capitalization.

 This free-float method is an alternative of market-capitalisation method, where instead of a company’s outstanding shares, the number of shares available for sale under it is used to calculate the index.
 This method, thus, does not integrate restricted stocks (ones held by company insiders) which are not for sale.

-According to this free-float capitalisation method, the index level always demonstrates free-float value of the 30 listed companies under Sensex, relative to a base period.
+This factor is the ratio of floated shares to outstanding ones.
+According to this free-float capitalization method, the index level always demonstrates the free-float value of the 30 listed companies under Sensex, relative to a base period.

 The following table illustrates the gradual rise (and fall) of Sensex stock through India’s stock market history –

-Timeline | Events |
+Timeline |

 Early 90’s to the end of the 20th century |